 In this article we will cover what a normal temperature for a child should be, when is it tolerable for them and when it really does require medical attention.

 To what degree does it need attention, and we will compare these numerical values to the normal temperature levels of adults to get a more clear picture of how to measure the child’s temperature for symptoms of fever.
 Where you may want to stock up on these.*

-We will also cover thermometer devices in general (the instrument with which the temperature is measured), and how you should read the result after the measurement process (considering both digital and glass non-digital options).
+We will also cover thermometer devices in general (the instrument with which the temperature is measured), such as this* and how you should read the result after the measurement process (considering both digital and glass non-digital options).